AharComputer/ahar411.github.io/about.md

 permalink: /about/
 ---

-My name is Abdullah Al-rashed im at 10th grade
+My name is Abdullah Al-rashed im at 11th grade

+I'm a weird person who likes games but I wouldn't call myself a gamer I'm not a casual gamer but not a hardcore gamer either

-I like puzzling video games
+I like mind binding and puzzling games

-My favorite colors are black,grey and cyan
+English is my second language my main language is Arabic

 My favorite number is 9973

-I dislike FPS and RTS games
+My favorite color is cyan my favorite color combination id black and blue or white

+I have a bad habit of starting thing but never ...